btenc/calculator/README.md

-# calculator
+# Calculator
 Calculator assignment for The Odin Project.
+Uses HTML, CSS, and Vanilla JS.

+Live: TODO